Creeping Death

 side B, stamped: PÄLP 1 B 2 GP 1

-- VINYL: pressed by (and most likely also cut at) Grammoplast in Sweden
+- VINYL: cut at Grammoplast in Sweden

 ℗ Unitor Oy